+The Director of ITS and College leadership ensure each element of the document is clearly communicated at all appropriate levels within the College environment.
+This is accomplished through ongoing dialog with College leadership and participatory governance committee input, as well as the annual Program Review and Planning process.
 The Facilities and Technology Committee on Accreditation and Planning (F/T CAP) and the Technology Resource Allocation Work Group (TRAWG) will meet regularly to improve communications and provide recommendations to the ITS department and to the College.
+The Associate Vice Chancellor of IT and Director of College ITS will be responsible for working with the College F/T CAP to streamline support processes.
+The Director of College ITS will be an active member of (TRAWG) and will provide data and feedback to the committee to assist in the recommendation of prioritization of technology needs.
 There will also be regular meetings between the College and District Office technical staffs to improve coordination on issues with infrastructure projects and administrative computing.